Chrome OS will be getting image resizing natively. And it looks amazing.

 Google’s Francois Beaufort stated on Google Plus that the native image viewer will be able to resize and crop images, which is a feature I’ve personally been itching for.
 Instead of having to download third-party apps to edit images in the Chrome web store (as good as a Photoshop alternative as they might be), I’d rather much be able to double-click an image and perform resizing and cropping instantly and quickly for images that need quick adjusting.

-All Chrome OS users can appreciate this update- both causal and professionals alike
+All Chrome OS users can appreciate this update- both casual and professionals alike

 For most people, this is a minor convenience.
 For graphic designers, artists, and even photographers, this is a super handy feature.
 Instead of launching another app, logging in, and then resizing the image just for such a small image adjustment, it’s a lot easier to simply make the changes with the Chrome image viewer.
 It’s like cutting out a whole bunch of steps for a simple image adjustment.